Azure/AzureKusto/README.md

-# AzureDataExplorer
+# AzureKusto

-R interface to Azure Data Explorer (previously known as Kusto)
+R interface to Kusto, also known as Azure Data Explorer